rajeshsenh/Chios/README.md

-## Chios - A simple todo like application for efficiency.
+## Chios - A app to increase your daily efficiency.

 #### View your tasks , sort them